COLLABORATIONS

 Sound Art and Interaction Design

-Texture Of Light is a sentient surface, the sound of the visitors in the space control the light.
-This feedback system creates a collaboration between people and space.
+Texture of Light is an innovative artwork that transforms the space around it into a sentient surface.
+The artwork responds to the sound of visitors in the space, creating an interactive feedback system that enables a unique collaboration between people and their environment.

 Collaborators -